-There is currently no U.S. EPA regulation for radon in drinking water, although the EPA has proposed a regulation as required by the 1996 amendments to the Safe Drinking Water Act.
+There is currently no U.S. Environmental Protection Agency (EPA) regulation for radon in drinking water, although the EPA has proposed a regulation as required by the 1996 amendments to the Safe Drinking Water Act.
 A 4000 pCi/L standard would apply for radon in community supplies in states that undertake a suitable program for radon in water and air.
-The regulation would take effect in the year 2005.
-For the latest information on any final regulation, see http://www.epa.gov/radon/rnwater.html.
+For the latest information on any regulation, see the EPA Radon webpages.

 The National Academy of Sciences published a 279-page study, "Risk Assessment of Radon in Drinking Water" in 1999.
 The majority (90%) of the risk from radon in water is from inhaling the radon released from the water in household uses such as laundering and showering as illustrated on the graph to the right, where:

 - s - indicates the time of a shower,